Skip to main content

 Translation-timeline factors

-• Authentication chain pace
+• Authentication steps pace

 • Russian translation page count + turnaround